nim-lang/nimble/readme.markdown

 **Note:** Requires a valid GitHub account with an SSH key attached to it.
 To upload your public key onto your GitHub account, follow [this link](https://github.com/settings/keys).

+The token is stored in `$nimbleDir/github_api_token` which can be replaced if you need to update/replace your token.

 ### nimble tasks

 For a Nimble package in the current working directory, list the tasks which that